moabdrabou/Conky_Desktop_Guru/README.md

 ## Prerequisites

-This Conky configuration uses the **Montserrat** font.
-To ensure the display renders correctly, please download it from [Google Fonts](https://fonts.google.com/specimen/Montserrat).
+This Conky configuration uses the **DejaVu Sans Mono** font.
+To ensure the display renders correctly, please make sure it is installed on your system.
+You can usually install it using your distribution's package manager (e.g., `sudo apt-get install fonts-dejavu`).

 ## Installation Guide